mlab817/faqs/src/bureau-of-plant-industry/what-are-the-updates-on-the-implementation-of-gulayan-program.md

 ---
  title: What are the updates on the implementation of Gulayan Program?

-tags: ["updates","implementation","gulayan","program"]

  ---

-### Bureau of Plant Industry
+## Bureau of Plant Industry

-## What are the updates on the implementation of Gulayan Program?
+# What are the updates on the implementation of Gulayan Program?

  - Twelve (12) partners signed the Memorandum of Agreement (MOA) in NCR and BPI Centers, with a total of 47 MOA signed from 2020;